California Mule Deer: (odocoileus hemionus californicus)

-The mule deer found in Central California and throughout the West are smaller than the white tail deer found in the eastern United States.
+The mule deer found in Central California and throughout the West are smaller than the white-tail deer found in the eastern United States.

+Their coloring is also different, with a sooty gray or blue gray coat.
 Central California Mule Deer get their name from the large mule-like ears which are always moving in the attempt to catch the sound of predators.

 They can be found nearly everywhere in this region; the real exception being the treeless grasslands at the eastern part of Central California.

 As I mentioned in the How to Drive Backroads page, the deer are quite flighty and can jump out in front of your car without you ever having seen them.

 They are quite beautiful and if you visit during the late spring or summer, you might also get to see fawns following their mothers.
 During this time, the mothers group up, with several of them sharing domestic duties among them.